Becca Levy

 Becca R. Levy is a professor of Epidemiology (Social and Behavioral Sciences) at Yale School of Public Health and Professor of Psychology at Yale University.
 She is a leading researcher in the fields of social gerontology and psychology of aging.
 She is credited with creating the field of how age stereotypes, which are assimilated from the culture, impact the health of older individuals.
 The Dean of Columbia School of Public Health describes Levy as "a pioneer" in the "growing body of impressive research showing that our attitudes toward aging affect our health, our resilience in the face of adversity, and our very survival."

+She is an elected fellow to the American Psychological Association, the Association of Psychological Science, and the Gerontological Society of America.

 Career

 Levy was born in Atlanta, Georgia.
 She studied psychology and Near Eastern studies at the University of Michigan, where she received a BA with Highest Distinction.
-Next she received her MA and PhD in psychology from Harvard University.
+She received her MA and PhD in psychology from Harvard University.
 She trained as a postdoctoral fellow at Harvard Medical School in the Division on Aging and Department of Social Medicine.
 Levy then became assistant professor at the Yale School of Public Health.
 She is now Professor and Director of the Laboratory of Psychosocial Determinants of Aging Health at the Yale School of Public Health.
 She is also a professor in the Department of Psychology at Yale University.